Node-Ops-LLC/algorand-monitoring/README.md

 # algorand-monitoring
-This repository contains tooling for monitoring Algorand nodes.
+This repository contains tools to monitor Algorand nodes.